 - This trope is the basis for an old joke: A doctor and his residents are making the rounds when they discover a man masturbating in one of the examination rooms.
 One of the residents asks why he is doing this, and the doctor explains: "This man has a rare condition where he must have an orgasm every hour or he will suffer a fatal hemorrhage."
 Several rooms later, they come across a man receiving a blowjob from a gorgeous blonde nurse.
 Again the residents ask what's happening and the doctor responds: "Same problem, better insurance."

 - In one ancient Irish myth, the goddess, the Morrígan, heartily recommended that the hero Cú Chulainn surrender to her advances for his own health.
 Cú Chulainn (depending on who tells it either trying for once to be faithful to his wife Emer or having heard bad things about men who had sex with the Morrígan) doesn't, and in revenge, she orchestrated his death years later, in the form of a Morton's Fork that forces him to break one of his two geasa, by offering him a meal of dog's meat.
-(Cú Chulainn was forbidden from eating dogmeat, and never refuse hospitality) By breaking one geas for another, Cú Chulainn lost his supernatural strength and died in battle the next day.
+(Cú Chulainn's geasa forbade him both from eating dog meat and from refusing an offer of hospitality.)
+By breaking one geas for another, Cú Chulainn lost his supernatural strength and died in battle the next day.